mjames-upc/awips-docs/docs/devguide/data-distribution-files.md

 Distribution filters are stored in the **edex_static** branch of the Localization Store, and a list of available files can be found in the base-level directory.

 For each plug-in, the distribution file is named `<data-type>.xml`; for example, the distribution file for satellite data is `satellite.xml`.
-The distribution files follow the AWIPS II base/site localization pattern:
+The distribution files follow the AWIPS base/site localization pattern:

     [root@edex]# cd /awips2/edex/data/utility/edex_static/base/distribution
     [root@edex distribution]# ls